kangzeroo/youtube-video-generator/README.md

 Always be verifying things work in development before ever porting it over to firebase functions.

 ## To Do
-1. Test it in production
+1. Add service key to cloud function so it can [access video-intelligence api](https://stackoverflow.com/questions/58182291/google-video-intelligence-operation)
 2. Move out API keys to environment variables
+3. Test it in production